jbcodeforce/aws-studies/docs/data/index.md

 ## Relational Database Service - RDS

 Managed service for SQL based database (mySQL, Postgresql, SQL server, Oracle).
-Must provision EC2 instance and EBS volume.
 Support multi AZs for DR with automatic failover to standby, app uses one unique DNS name.
 Continuous backup and restore to specific point of time restore.
 It uses gp2 or io1 EBS.
 Transaction logs are backed-up every 5 minutes.
 Support user triggered snapshot.

+* Installed in private subnet in a VPC.
+No public IP address.
 * Read replicas: helps to scale the read operations.
 Can create up to 5 replicas within AZ, cross AZ and cross region.
 Replication is asynch.
 Use cases include, reporting, analytics, ML model
 * AWS charge for network when for example data goes from one AZ to another.
 * Support at rest Encryption.
 Master needs to be encrypted to get encrypted replicas.